hkirsman/drupal-benchmark/README.md

 echo "BENCHMARK_ENV=dev" >> .ddev/.env && ddev restart
 ```

-This will make the benchmark script send data to your local Next.js frontend instead of the public endpoint.
+This will make the benchmark-submit script send data to your local Next.js frontend instead of the public endpoint.

 Data is still sent to [Supabase](https://supabase.com/), but into a separate dev database.